isaacnmm/pestpolicy-hugo2XX/content/posts/best-orthopedic-slip-resistant-shoes/index.md

 The Avery Island Oxford shoes are orthopedic friendly thanks to the extra depth design that accommodates removable insoles.
 This means you can use custom-made orthotics for extra comfort and support.

 Youll also appreciate the wide and roomy toe box area that provides a non-binding fit at the forefoot section.
 Thus, your toes have enough space to wiggle freely.
-The spacious toe box makes them the best shoes for hammertoes, [bunions](https://pestpolicy.com/best-walking-shoes-for-flat-feet-and-bunions/), swollen feet, and Mortons Neuroma.
+The spacious toe box makes them the best shoes for hammertoes, [bunions](https://pestpolicy.com/best-walking-shoes-for-flat-feet-and-bunions/),swollen feet, and Mortons Neuroma.

 In addition, the upper is 100% leather while the interior lining is smooth and has an additional foam padding to ensure unmatched comfort, protection, and support for sensitive feet.
-Hence, they are the [best shoes for arthritis](https://pestpolicy.com/best-shoes-for-arthritic-hips/), diabetes, and the best mens shoes for neuropathy.
+Hence, they are the [best shoes for arthritis](https://pestpolicy.com/best-shoes-for-arthritic-hips/),diabetes, and the best mens shoes for neuropathy.

 Pros: - Ideal for sensitive feet - Comfortable - Supportive - Slip-resistant - Durable rubber outsole - Accommodates orthotics - Wide toe box